tadscottsmith/docker-trunk-recorder-dashboard/README.md

 2. Start with Radio Reference Data:
    - Download the CSV file from Radio Reference
    - Rename it to talkgroups.csv and place it in the examples/ directory
-   - The system is pre-configured to use /app/talkgroups.csv inside the container
+   - The file is automatically mounted into the container via docker-compose.yml
-   - The file is mounted from ./examples/talkgroups.csv, so you can:
+   - You can:
      * Update the file anytime without rebuilding
-     * Changes are reflected immediately
+     * Changes can be loaded using the reload endpoint
    - The system will:
      * Use Radio Reference data for known talkgroups
      * Auto-add any new talkgroups discovered
      * Preserve all metadata during updates
-   - Restart the containers:
-     ```bash
-     docker compose restart
-     ```

 3. Update Talkgroup Information:
-   - Edit talkgroups.csv directly
+   - Edit talkgroups.csv directly in the examples/ directory
    - Use the reload endpoint to apply changes without restart:
      ```bash
      curl -X POST http://localhost:3000/api/talkgroups/reload